umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/base-currency.md

 ## Currency Exchange Rate Services

-Umbraco Commerce uses an `ICurrencyExchangeRateService` to retrieve the most up-to-date rate to be able to track the current exchange rate.
-See the [Currency Exchange Rate Service Providers](./currency-exchange-rate-service-providers.md) docs for more details on configuring an exchange rate service.
+Umbraco Commerce uses an `ICurrencyExchangeRateService` to retrieve the most up-to-date rate and track the current exchange rate.
+For more details on configuring an exchange rate service, see the [Currency Exchange Rate Service Providers](./currency-exchange-rate-service-providers.md) article.